Who we are and what we do

 You can order a copy on Pat's web site. https://www.patfosterweaverdyer.com/

-Invitations are currently being sent out.
-If you don't receive one and you would like to join us, please get in touch with Nicky at email@example.com
+Invitations will be sent out nearer the time.
+If you don't receive one and you would like to join us, please get in touch via firstname.lastname@example.org

 Nettles For Textiles